SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/2018-11-14-selling-your-prospects-on-their-dreams.md

 coverImage: img/tonyrobbinsmagician.png
 publishDate: 'September, 10, 2018'
 author: Ryan O'Hara
 authorProfile: "Ryan O'Hara has been an early employee at several startups helping them with marketing and prospecting tactics, including Dyn who was acquired by Oracle for $600+ million in 2016.
-He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.\nRyan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
+He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.
+Ryan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
 He also mentors two accelerators, The Iron Yard and The Alpha Loft, and hosts The Prospecting Podcast.\_"
 authorImage: img/Ryan-OHara-Headshot.png
 ---
 If you sell ad tech, maybe you are helping a marketer hit their revenue goals.
 If you sell to IT, maybe you are speeding up a customer’s website and decreasing their website outages.
 If it’s HR, you may help them build the dream team!